-The dress sword for Heavy Cavalry officers is a much smaller and lighter weapon, having a knucklebow, ovoid pommel and boat-shell guard in gilt brass or gunmetal than the oval disk saber used by the heavy cavalry on the battlefield.
+The dress sword for Heavy Cavalry officers is a much smaller and lighter weapon than the battle sword, having a knuckle-bow, ovoid pommel and boat-shell guard in gilt brass.

 The dress sword usually had a leather scabbard with gilt brass mounts, however, a number of examples exist of swords with iron service scabbards, suggesting that some officers may have employed the dress sword in the field.